djpapzin/PapzinCrew-Music-Streaming-Platform/QUICKSTART.md

 5. Click "Publish" to upload
 6. The track will automatically start playing after upload

+## 🔁 Duplicate / Overwrite Flow

+- The app checks for duplicates before uploading.
+If detected, a banner appears with track details.
+- Click "Upload Anyway" to force upload; the request includes `skip_duplicate_check=true`.
+- When forced and B2 is configured, the backend creates a unique B2 key to avoid DB unique constraint issues.
+- If you still see 409, confirm the flag is present in the Network tab and retry.
+- Custom cover art prompt is optional; leave blank to generate automatically.

 ## 📝 Notes

 - The backend uses FastAPI with automatic metadata extraction
 - The frontend uses React with Vite for fast development
-- Upload progress is tracked in real-time
+- Upload progress is tracked with a multi-phase UI and detailed status
-- Cover art is automatically extracted from audio files
+- Cover art is extracted from files when present; AI-generated when missing (no API key required)
-- All uploaded tracks are stored locally in the `uploads` directory
+- Storage: Backblaze B2 by default (when configured); local `uploads` used as fallback

 ---